ronyszu/VB-Industrial-gases-loss-modeling/README.md

 # VBA-automation
-Here I will post a small program I made in VBA for volume of loss (m3) for industrial gases at work.
+Here I will post a small program I made in VBA for volume loss calculations (m3) for industrial gases at work.